 Joseph Biden, Jr. was inaugurated as 46th President of the United States yesterday.
 The Democrats won a narrow majority in both the House of Representatives and the Senate.
 So changes in healthcare law proposed by President Biden have a greater chance now of being enacted.

 For potential updates to the policies discussed in this blog post, I suggest you check the Republican National Committee website , link follows-

-If you consider health care an important issue for the upcoming presidential election this year, you are in good company.
+If you considered health care an important issue for the 2020 presidential election this year, you are in good company.
 In a Gallup poll December 2019, 81% of those surveyed considered it very or extremely important.
 Following closely in importance were terrorism/national security , gun policy, and education.

 What do the political parties say about healthcare?

 My intent is to present a non-partisan review since this blog does not endorse any party or candidate.
 If my reviews seem biased toward any specific viewpoint, that is unintentional.

 I’ll summarize what I consider the highlights but encourage you to read the entire documents.
 I’ll include points that express the party’s positions as well as its proposals.The photos are for illustration only and are not associated with the platform or the party.

 The Republican National Committee chose to defer writing a platform for 2020.
 Instead they issued a RESOLUTION REGARDING THE REPUBLICAN PARTY PLATFORM .
 It concludes with the following resolutions:

 RESOLVED, That the Republican Party has and will continue to enthusiastically support the President’s America-first agenda;

 RESOLVED, That the 2020 Republican National Convention will adjourn without adopting a new platform until the 2024 Republican National Convention;